Shobhitsingh-2503/Shobhitsingh-2503/README.md

 ## Hi, I am Shobhit.

 - 📍Living in India
+- Final Year Undergrad pursuing Bachelor of technology from IIT Dhanbad.
 - I work as a Fullstack Blockchain Developer.
 Mostly using React, Javascript and Solidity.
 - Mail me at shobhtisingh25032003@gmai.com
 - Want to have a chat ?
 Schedule a meet with me at [cal.com/shobhit-singh](https://cal.com/shobhit-singh)